Wuzhen Ancient Town

 1. Economic Hotels

-Economic hotels are for those who are not so particular about accommodation.
-They are like home stay inns.
-The rooms face either a canal or a street.
-All these hotels are managed by the West Area Tourist Office, and guests cannot contact the hotel owners beforehand.
+Economy hotels cater to those who prioritize budget over luxury.
+These homestay-style inns offer rooms facing either a canal or a street.
+Note that all economy hotels are managed by the West Area Tourist Office, which means guests cannot contact the hotel owners directly.

 2. Star-Rated Hotels

-Note that the star-rated hotels in Wuzhen do not necessarily meet all national four- or five-star standards.
+If you prefer a more comfortable environment, consider the star-rated hotels.
+While these hotels are high-grade, they might not meet all national four- or five-star standards.